edemaine/cocreate/doc/README.md

 <kbd>Shift</kbd>; each time an object is intersected by a selection rectangle,
 it toggles in/out of the selection.

+**Deselection.**
+If you click outside the current selection rectangle, or press the <kbd>Escape</kbd> key, you will deselect everything.

 **Attributes.**
 When you select one or more objects, your current [attributes](#attribute-tools-bottom-palette) will update to match those